 The all new 2025 MINI Countryman is coming – sooner than you might think.
 Larger in every dimension and with loads more technology onboard, the new model will move MINI into direct competition with the ultra competitive small crossover segment.
 And until recently it was unclear exactly when we’d see this new, larger Countryman.
 However thanks to our sources we now have a clear understanding of the timing.

-MINI will debut the 2024 MINI Countryman in the second half of 2023 with an all-out model onslaught.
+MINI will debut the 2024 MINI Countryman (labeled a 2025 in the US) in the second half of 2023 with an all-out model onslaught.
 Based on our sources, this is what we expect to see in terms of production timing:

 |U25 / Leipzig, Germany||Start of Production|